 Good Shepherd The is located in Ashland, Ohio, a city with a population of 32,345 people.
 This nursing home proved to be a well above average facility, with an overall grade of B+.
-This facility turned out to be one of the better facilities in Ashland.
-This facility was stronger in some categories than others, but it did not have any weak links in any of our major categories.
+In our view, this place looks like a solid choice for most people.
+This place is better in some categories than others, but it didn't have any weak links in any of the major categories discussed below.
 More information about these categories can be found below.

 Good Shepherd The